Identifying Type II Strongly Lensed Gravitational-Wave Images in Third-Generation Gravitational-Wave Detectors: Detectable Population

 In addition, we have so far considered the single-detector scenario, and we estimate the advantage of a detector network via the simplifying assumption that both GW polarizations can be independently detected, i.e., the time-domain waveform for calculating the overlap and $\rho$ is complex.
 If ET implements a triangular design, the detector itself is sufficient to capture the polarization content \cite{ET2011}.
 For LIGO Voyager and CE, the polarization content can be obtained if a concurrent detector network exists.
 In the upcoming decades, more GW observatories across the globe will start to observe, such as the expansion of the LIGO network to include IndiGO\footnote{\texttt{http://www.gw-indigo.org/tiki-index.php}} \cite{IndIGO}.
 This global network offers increased detector-networks $\rho$ and an increased detection spatial resolution.
+On the other hand, the uncertainty in the polarization content from a realistic detector-network model may be partially degenerate with the Hilbert transform signal, thus subtracting away from the type I/II waveform difference and their distinguishability.
 A thorough investigation on realistic detector network effect is deferred to future studies.